Skip to main content

 }

-3. Emulate scrollbars.
+3. Emulate scrollbars

+You will have to draw them manually and implement all moving functionality.
 That is quite a lot of work.
 But works good for many apps.

-Instruction: try to scroll with bars.
+Instructions: try to scroll with bars.

 Pros: